<img height="1" width="1" src="https://www.facebook.com/tr?id=163851757554412&amp;ev=PageView &amp;noscript=1">

 The cost of labour and its availability will often be at odds.
 Well-developed areas of China are home to large pools of qualified workforce and specialists with higher (and likely rising) wages.
 While other regions in China may have surplus manpower, their effectiveness may be lower.

 Despite impressive infrastructure growth throughout China, access to good roads, rail lines, and ports can vary across regions.
-The general idea here is to choose a site that is closer to the coast as access in those areas are better.
+The general idea here is to choose a site that is closer to the coast as raw materials and finished goods can be shipped in and out easily, lowering site development costs

 Logistics costs are heavily dependent on a country's infrastructure maturity.
 You will need to account for all expenses incurred from getting raw materials to product delivery.
 Consider all labor, operational (including utilities and taxes), facilities and transportation costs.

-Having a site close to your primary suppliers' location has long run implications for your factory’s success.
+Having a site close to your primary suppliers' location has long-run implications for your factory’s success and will mitigate supply chain risks.
 With an optimized supply chain, your facility can maximize production efficiency and scale down the need to carry unnecessary inventory.
 In fact, many Chinese companies in similar fields tend to cluster in one city or province to leverage this.

 In accordance to the Administration of the Urban Real Estate laws in China, all land is owned by the government, but you can purchase the land use rights for a fixed period.
 There is no freehold title, and upon expiry, the government has the right to reclaim the land.